 Lalitavajra reads these lines and here you have all these names of Yamantaka and Vajrabhairava and Manjughosha.
 And so he wondered, “Who is this Vajrabhairava?
 Who’s this Yamantaka?”
 He tried to locate a tantra text in India of Vajrabhairava, but he couldn’t find anything.
 So he practiced another tantra teaching, called the Net of Illusion, the Mayajala Tantra (rGyu-‘phrul drva-ba).
 That’s one of the early tantras that was translated into Tibetan and which was incorporated in the Nyingma textual tradition.
 In this tantra there’s Manjushri.
 He practiced for twenty years to get a vision of Manjushri, and finally he succeeded and had a direct manifestation of Manjushri.
 Manjushri told him, “Go to Ogyen, to Oddiyana, and there you’ll find the full teachings of Vajrabhairava.”

-So he traveled from Nalanda – Nalanda’s in central north India, north of Bodhgaya, not that far from Bodhgaya.
-So he walks all the way over to Swat Valley in western Pakistan.
+So he traveled from Nalanda – Nalanda’s in central India, north of Bodhgaya, not that far from Bodhgaya.
+And he walks all the way over to Swat Valley in western Pakistan.
 It’s not an easy trip.

 I always find it quite helpful to think of these things as actually happening, not just some legend.
 So this guy does this practice, and he gets a vision – “Go to Swat” – and he believes it.
 So he walks all the way over there.
 And in fact he meets a female practitioner, a so-called deep-awareness dakini (ye-shes mkha’-‘gro).
 She’s called Vajravetali, or Dorje Rolangma (rDo-rje ro-lang-ma) in Tibetan.
 That is the female partner of Vajrabhairava actually, which is actually a very interesting point, isn’t it – that the one who was the guardian of these teachings was a woman.
 Very often women think that women didn’t play a very major role in the historical development of Buddhism.
 Well, here’s a very good example.
 It was a woman who transmitted all of this and got it all started.
 So he met this dakini, and she gave him the initiation of Vajrabhairava.
 So the teachings were in fact there.